Mitch Keller: Minor Leagues (2014–2019)

-Keller began 2019 with Indianapolis.
-He was promoted to the major leagues on May 26, and he made his major league debut at Great American Ball Park versus the Cincinnati Reds, giving up six earned runs over four innings, walking two and striking out seven.
+Keller was promoted to the major leagues on May 27, 2019, and he made his major league debut in the second game of a doubleheader at Great American Ball Park versus the Cincinnati Reds.
+In his debut, Keller gave up six earned runs over four innings, walking two and striking out seven.
+He was optioned to Indianapolis following the game.
+Keller returned to the big league club for two starts in June, and permanently joined the Pirates rotation in August.
 He would finish the season with a 7.13 ERA over 12 starts and 48 innings pitched.